Q&A with Andrew Davies: Sales

 I joined Fine Controls back in 2003 a short while after my work experience.
 I found it exciting, and it was my first real taste of the industry.
 I started with some basic everyday tasks, including goods receiving and dispatch along with general office duties, but I enjoyed my time, so I was delighted when I got offered an apprentice position.

 What were the early days like at Fine Controls?

 My apprenticeship provided me with some really valuable knowledge.
 I was carrying out tasks such as conversions of pressure regulators, valves and calibrations.
-It really taught me about the high-quality products coming in and out of the Fine Controls’ door on a daily basis, something that helps me in my career today.
+It taught me about the high-quality products coming in and out of the Fine Controls’ door daily, something that helps me in my career today.